-- FVCI will be permitted to invest in all startups regardless of the sector that the startup would fall under - Transfer of shares or ownership with deferred considerations and facilities for escrow or indemnity arrangements for a period of 18 months is allowed - Simplification in the process for dealing with delayed reporting of FDI related transaction by building a penalty structure into the regulation itself - Enabling online submission of A2 forms for outward remittances on the basis of the form alone or with upload/ submission of document(s), depending on the nature of remittance - Indian startups may issue shares against any other funds payable by the startup company - Opened up a new avenue for investments into start-ups in India by allowing foreign investors to invest in Indian start-ups by subscribing to "convertible-notes" issued by such companies subject to specified conditions.35
+- Enabling online submission of A2 forms for outward remittances on the basis of the form alone or with uploading/ submission of document(s), depending on the nature of remittance. - Opened up a new avenue for investments into start-ups in India by allowing foreign investors to invest in Indian start-ups by subscribing to "convertible-notes" issued by such companies subject to specified conditions.65

-D. Black Money Act, 2015
+Black Money Act, 2015

-In 2015 the government had introduced the Black Money (Undisclosed Foreign Income and Assets) and Imposition of Tax Act, 2015 ("Black Money Act")36 to bring back to India undisclosed offshore income and assets of residents and non-resident/not ordinarily resident in India.37 The Black Money Act provides for a penalty up to 90% of the value of an undisclosed asset in addition to a tax at 30%, as well as sentences of rigorous imprisonment, to be imposed in certain cases.
-The legislature had also introduced a one-time compliance opportunity for persons who were affected by the Black Money Act to provide a chance to voluntarily declare their undisclosed foreign assets by September 30, 2015 in return for a reduced penalty rate of 30%.
+In 2015, the government had introduced the Black Money (Undisclosed Foreign Income and Assets) and Imposition of Tax Act, 2015 ("Black Money Act")66 to bring back to India undisclosed offshore income and assets of residents and non-resident/not ordinarily resident in India.67 The Black Money Act provides for a penalty up to 90% of the value of an undisclosed asset in addition to a tax at 30%, as well as sentences of rigorous imprisonment, to be imposed in certain cases.

+To increase compliance with the Black Money Act, the government have introduced one-time compliance opportunities for persons who were affected by the Black Money Act to voluntarily declare previously undisclosed income and undisclosed foreign assets in return for a reduced penalty rate.
+The compliance window was open for a limited duration and was available for persons to declare income: